hazelcast/hazelcast-cpp-client/README.md

 **Programmatic configuration**

 An easy way to configure your Hazelcast C++ Client is to create a `ClientConfig` object and set the appropriate options.
-Then you need to supply this object to your client at the startup.
+Then you need to pass this object to the client when starting it.

 ```C++
     hazelcast::client::ClientConfig config;